Dharmareddy8520/wsn1/README.md

 The WSN simulation involves the following steps:

-1. Cluster Assignment: Each node is assigned to a predetermined cluster based on its coordinates.
+1. Cluster Assignment: Each node is assigned to a predetermined cluster based on its coordinates and some paraments such as x,y,r,e,p
 2. The program operates in two modes:

    1. Random Mode: The program generates a random number of nodes (between 10 and 100), assigns random characteristics (position, radio range, energy, and processing power), and simulates the network.
    2. User Mode: The program reads node characteristics from a file (input.txt) and simulates the network based on user-provided node details.

 3. Clusterhead Election: The node with the highest calculated score (based on radio range, energy, and processing power) is elected as the clusterhead for each cluster.
 In case of a tie, the node closest to the cluster center is chosen.
+   F = 0.4R + 0.4E + 0.2P

-4. Greedy Routing: Nodes route packets to the nearest neighbor within radio range that is closest to the destination node.
+4. Greedy Routing: Nodes route packets to the nearest neighbor within radio range that is closest to the destination node. using euclidian distance

 5. Output to File: The network structure, including node details and cluster information, is written to an output file (network.txt or network_random.txt).